How to Add Barcodes and GTINs to Shopify Products in Bulk

 Barcode lookup is most effective when it runs during the initial import rather than as a retroactive fix.
 Products that arrive in Shopify with valid barcodes already populated go directly to Google Shopping with complete identifiers.
 There is no period of limited performance while the fix is applied.

-During Importier's 14-step import wizard, data enrichment (including barcode lookup) runs as one of the configuration steps before the import completes.
-You enable enrichment, set any context hints for niche or unusual products, and Importier fills missing fields including barcodes as part of the same operation that imports the products.
-The imported products arrive in Shopify already enriched.
+During Importier's 14-step import wizard, data enrichment including barcode lookup runs as one of the configuration steps before the import completes.
+You enable enrichment, set any context hints for niche or unusual products, and the imported products arrive in Shopify already enriched.

 Pair this with Importier's AI description generation and category metafields to cover the full set of product data fields that Google Shopping evaluates: valid GTIN in the Barcode field, unique descriptions, and structured category attributes.